wsavoiehahn/tt/README.md

 - **kb.json** - Contains the knowledge base with FAQs and IVR scripts
 - **behaviorPersona.json** - Contains persona and behavior definitions

+when saved in an s3 bucket they should be saved in the following location config/behaviorPersona.json config/kb.json
 ## Usage

 1. Access the dashboard at `http://localhost/dashboard`